yordanovdaniel/FileMonitoring/README.md

 This application **monitors a local folder** and automatically **uploads new files** to **MOVEit Transfer** via its **REST API**.

 ## **Features**
-✅ Monitors a specified folder for new files
-✅ Securely uploads files to MOVEit Transfer
+✅ Monitors a specified folder for new & deleted files ✅ Securely uploads files to MOVEit Transfer
 ✅ Configurable via `appsettings.json`